 All of these work components are or will be outlined within the Regional Pest Management Strategy Operational Plan with progress detailed within annual reports.

-One of the key work programmes is to implement the Regional Pest Management Strategy (soon to be termed Plan).
-This tool is available to councils under the Biosecurity Act 1993 to set out key strategic programmes for organisms that require backing regulation to manage them.
+One of the key work programmes is to implement the Regional Pest Management Plan 2018.
+This tool is available to Councils under the Biosecurity Act 1993 to set out key strategic programmes for organisms that require backing regulation to manage them.
 These programmes must also be based on sound information, be both achievable and affordable, and also provide benefits to her region that outweigh the costs.